December 8th 2016 (First draft)

 When a new law or policy is enacted, you do not see a full detailed description of the explicit and implicit benefits and costs it involves.
 With an intricate economic system, it is even harder to determine the long-term outcomes of the approved bill.
 Things get worse when the cost is well-hidden behind the more visible and concentrated benefits.
 Information is thus costly to obtain.
 But, “costly” is a rather subjective term.
 Since the stake per head is so great, highly-concentrated producer groups tend to have well-secured sources of funding for the purpose of gathering information pertaining to the well-being of their groups.
 Hence, information is almost always affordable to them.
 The broader and more dispersed group, a.k.a the public, operates at individual level, and consequently, financial mobilization is usually an insurmountable barrier to them.
 I dare say, information about any laws/regulations/polices at all is virtually unaffordable to the mass.

 Plus, individually, consumers have very little incentive to acquire information anyway.
 This is known as “Rational Irrationality” or “Rational Ignorance”.
 Think about it.
-It costs them $1 per person to co-exist with the bad policy, but it might cost way more than $1 to find out what really is going on.
+It costs them 1 to find out what really is going on.
 The rational person would thus choose to be ignorant.
 The problem, as already mentioned, is that there exists countless number of inefficient bills like the farm bill being passed every year.
 The little cost accumulates to probably trillions of dollars in aggregate.

 Again, the second constraint allows concentrated group to dominate in political auctioning process.